geoffyuen/frontend-task-runner/README.md

 - Window branch:
 	- using & in Windows or wsl2 doesn't seem to work; npm-run-all fixes this; very strange...
 	- using node-sass v5; older version won't run on Windows without Python; so dumb
+- Removing Gulp as the task running I had to add:
+	- npm-run-all (cross-platform run commands)
+	- onchange to watch changes